-49 DoEE (no date a)
+46 DoEE (no date a)

-Banksia woodland with Tuart vegetation community in Table 2 and Figure 15.^{10 43} The Banksia Woodlands of the Swan Coastal Plain TEC is listed under the Endangered category, meaning the ecological community is facing a very high risk of extinction in the wild in the near future (indicative timeframe being the next 20 years).49
+Figure 15.8,41 The Banksia Woodlands of the Swan Coastal Plain TEC is listed under the Endangered category, meaning the ecological community is facing a very high risk of extinction in the wild in the near future (indicative timeframe being the next 20 years).46

 In 2017 the Tuart (Eucalyptus gomphocephala) Woodlands and Forests of the Swan Coastal Plain were nominated for inclusion as a TEC, under the Critically Endangered category of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The proposal to list this ecological community under the Critically Endangered category suggests the community is susceptible to an extremely high risk of extinction in the wild in the immediate future (indicative timeframe being the next 10 years).
-An assessment to list the community under the EPBC Act is being undertaken and is expected to be completed in 2018.50 The findings of the assessment may result in increased importance and protection of the vegetation present at Craigie Bushland.
+An assessment to list the community under the EPBC Act is being undertaken and is expected to be completed in 2018.47 The findings of the assessment may result in increased importance and protection of the vegetation present at Craigie Bushland.

-State Threatened Ecological Communities
+3.4.3 State Threatened Ecological Communities

-The WA Biodiversity Conservation Act 2016 received assent by the State Parliament on 21 September 2016 and will eventually fully replace both the Wildlife Act 1950 and the Sandalwood Act 1929.
+The Biodiversity Conservation Bill 2015 was introduced to State Parliament on 25 November 2015, and passed on 13 September 2016.
+The Bill became the Biodiversity Conservation Act 2016 upon receiving Assent by the Governor of Western Australia on 21 September 2016.
+The Act will eventually fully replace both the Wildlife Conservation Act 1950 and the Sandalwood Act 1929.
 The Biodiversity Conservation Act greatly increases the protection for threatened species and introduces a new protection for Threatened Ecological Communities.
-However the provisions that replace those existing under the Wildlife Act and Sandalwood Act (including threatened species listings) and their associated Regulations cannot be brought into effect until the necessary Biodiversity Conservation Regulations have been made.
-The Biodiversity Conservation Regulations are currently being developed.51
+However, the provisions that replace those existing under the Wildlife Conservation Act and Sandalwood Act (including threatened species listings) and their associated Regulations cannot be brought into effect until the necessary Biodiversity Conservation Regulations have been made.
+The Biodiversity Conservation Regulations are currently being developed.48